 How could they?
 It has taken even the world’s best scientists several decades just to agree on what to call it!

-Research concerning complex regional pain syndrome research has been lacking in the past.
-Although many organizations- Injury Care Research included- are making their best effort to raise CRPS awareness, but there is more work to be done.
+In the past, research concerning complex regional pain syndrome research has been lacking worldwide.
+Many organizations- Injury Care Research included- are making their best effort to raise CRPS awareness, but there is more work to be done.

-To help increase CRPS awareness in our corner of the world, Injury Care Research will be releasing a series of blog articles covering common questions patients and their families have, such as:
+To help increase CRPS awareness in Boise, Idaho, Injury Care Research will be releasing a series of blog articles covering common questions patients and their families have, such as:

 - What is CRPS?